 #apt-get update #apt install apache2

-We need to make sure to enable and start this service after the install just like this:
+We need to make sure to enable and start this service using systemctl command:

 #systemctl enable apache2 #systemctl start apache2